Home / Focused Guides / Education / Early Childhood Education / Best Main Line Preschools: A Rich Variety of Options for Early Childhood Education

 Children as young as age 2 years and 7 months may begin.
 Nursery school students take outdoor “field trips,” have their own playground, a lunch grove, and two “mud kitchens.”

-Main Line Frog Street Curriculum
+Frog Street Curriculum in the Philly Suburbs

 The YMCA of Greater Brandywine uses the Frog Street Curriculum in its Main Line early childhood education class.